Rasmuswinterhag/MyFursonasAndLore/Lore/Stories/Binarys_Escape/index.md

 [Zlime]({{ site.baseurl }}\Lore\Fursonas\Zlime) and some other people of [[Furry town]({{ site.baseurl }}\Lore\Locations\FurryTown)] looked up at the sky and saw a streak going across the sky.
 It seems that something is coming in, closer and closer to earth.
 When it landed it seemed that it wasn't too far from [Furry town], so they sent out a group to check it out, they guessed it was a meteorite.

-They found the supprisingly small crater and metal peices around. and in the crater looked like a small ship, but heavily damaged in the landing.
+They found the supprisingly small crater and metal peices thrown around. when they looked in the crater they found what looked like a small ship, but heavily damaged in the crash.
+They hesitantly approched the wreckage and through the windshield they saw something they didnt recognize, it looked like a person, or a robot? or a cyborg?
+Whatever it is they are, the people try to break the window open, but to no avail, Space glass is very strong apparently.
+But the creature inside wakes up and presses a button that opens the front door.

 -
 -